Kevin Lowe

 Kevin Hugh Lowe (born April 15, 1959) is a Canadian professional ice hockey executive, former coach and former player.
-Lowe was the vice-chairman of Oilers Entertainment Group until his retirement on August 2nd, 2022 (behind only Glen Sather in terms of Cup wins as Oilers' GM), having formerly served as head coach and then general manager of the Edmonton Oilers.
-As a defenceman, he played for the Edmonton Oilers and the New York Rangers from 1979 to 2000.
+Lowe was the vice-chairman of Oilers Entertainment Group until his retirement on August 2, 2022, having formerly served as head coach and then general manager of the Edmonton Oilers.
+As a defenceman, he played for the Edmonton Oilers and the New York Rangers from 1979 to 1998.

 Over his career, Lowe won the Stanley Cup six times.
 In 1990, he was awarded the King Clancy Memorial Trophy.
 He was elected to the Hockey Hall of Fame in 2020 and named to the Order of Hockey in Canada in 2021.

 Background and early career

 In 1976 Lowe joined the Quebec Remparts of the Quebec Major Junior Hockey League.
 An Anglophone, he learned French as the team used it, and in 1978 was named captain, the first English captain in team history.
 Over 201 games with the Remparts Lowe scored 42 goals and 131 assists for 173 points, along with 245 PIM.
 At one point he was in negotiations with the Birmingham Bulls of the World Hockey Association (WHA), but was reluctant to join them, and when it was announced the Bulls would not join the NHL the point was moot.

-He was drafted in the first round, 21st overall, of the 1979 NHL Entry Draft by the Edmonton Oilers, the franchise's first ever NHL draft selection.
+He was drafted in the first round, 21st overall, of the 1979 NHL Entry Draft by the Edmonton Oilers, the franchise's first NHL draft selection.